erprakash26/Ecommerce-TestAutomation-Suite/README.md

 # 🛒 Ecommerce-TestAutomation-Suite

-This repository contains my Final Project for CS522 - Software Quality Assurance & Test Automation.
+This repository contains Project for Software Quality Assurance & Test Automation.
 It is a comprehensive Selenium TestNG automation framework that simulates a real-world E-commerce shopping workflow on Ebay.

 The framework demonstrates end-to-end test automation practices, including data-driven testing with Excel, logging, exception handling, screenshots, and modular test execution.
 It was built as part of my graduate coursework but is structured to reflect industry-level QA automation standards.